Want to make money? We've picked out some easy ways to earn extra cash in your spare time – whether it's at home, online or simply out and about.

-PopulusLive has fewer available surveys and the payout is limited to £50, but you could get up to £1 for every five minutes doing surveys, meaning you could reach your total much more swiftly than you can on YouGov.
+PopulusLive has fewer available surveys and the payout is limited to £50, but you could get up to £1 for every five minutes doing surveys, meaning you may reach your total quicker than you can on YouGov.

 In summary, surveys are a good way to earn small sums of money if you have the time.

-There are a growing number of apps that will pay you to keep fit and healthy.
+There are several apps that will pay you money or offer vouchers to keep fit and healthy.

-Learn more by reading our fitness reward app challenge, in which we look at how much we could earn using BetterPoints, Sweatcoin and Fitcoin.
+Learn more by reading our fitness reward app challenge, in which we look at how much we could earn using BetterPoints or Sweatcoin.

 Help with odd jobs

-If you’ve got some time to kill you could make money from helping others with their odd jobs.
+If you’ve got some time to kill, you could make money by helping others with their odd jobs.

-Websites like Taskrabbit allow people in certain cities to list tasks they need help with like picking up a parcel or moving home that they are willing to pay for.
+Websites like TaskRabbit allow people in certain cities to list tasks they need help with such as picking up a parcel or moving home that they are willing to pay for.

 Rent out your parking space